Kamehameha III: Later years

-The California Gold Rush brought increased trade, but also some unwelcome visitors.
+The California gold rush brought increased trade, but also some unwelcome visitors.
 Previously the long trips around Cape Horn or from Europe meant infected sailors were either recovered or buried at sea by the time they arrived.
-The short voyage from California brought several waves of diseases that decimated the native Hawaiians who had no immunity.
+The short voyage from California brought several waves of diseases that decimated the Native Hawaiians who had no immunity.
 In the summer of 1853, an epidemic of smallpox caused thousands of deaths, mostly on the island of Oʻahu.
 Judd, always at odds with Wyllie, lost the backing of others who blamed him for not containing the disease (or had other political reasons to want him out of power).
 Judd was forced to resign on September 3 and was replaced by Elisha Hunt Allen as Minister of Finance.

+In 1851, Scottish Australian entrepreneur and sailor Benjamin Boyd convinced King Kamehameha III to become regent of a Pacific empire ranging from Hawaii and the Marquesas to Samoa and Tonga.
+Boyd was killed in Guadalcanal shortly after.

 Hawaii became a popular winter destination for frustrated prospectors in the 1850s.
 Some were rumored to be filibusters hoping to profit from a rebellion.
 One of the first was a group led by Samuel Brannan, who did not find the popular support for an uprising that they expected.
 By the end of 1853 the threats, whether real or imagined, caused petitions for the king to consider annexation to the United States.
 Wyllie and Lee convinced the king to insist that annexation would only be acceptable if Hawaii became a U.S. state.